The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide

 Section II is used by expats who meet the Bona Fide Residence Test, while Section III is for expats who meet the Physical Presence Test.
-Expats only need complete one of these two sections.
+Expats only need to complete one of these two sections.

-Section IV is for expats’ earned income and expenses details, which should correspond with the figures they enter in form 1040.
+Section IV is for expats’ earned income and expenses details, which should correspond with the figures they enter in Form 1040.